Brand Name: Strattera

 - Pheochromocytoma: Serious reactions, including elevated blood pressure and tachyarrhythmia, have been reported in patients with current or previous pheochromocytoma

-- Severe cardiovascular disorders where condition would deteriorate because blood pressure increases by 15-20 mm Hg or heart rate increases by 20 beats/minute; risk is greater in poor CYP2D6 metabolizers
+- Severe cardiovascular disorders where the condition would deteriorate because blood pressure increases by 15-20 mm Hg or heart rate increases by 20 beats/minute; risk is greater in poor CYP2D6 metabolizers

 Effects of Drug Abuse